Isn’t latex a synthetic/man-made material?

 It starts with the milky liquid sap of the Hevea Brasiliensis rubber tree, which is obtained through a harmless, regenerative process called ‘tapping’.
 (Did you know this process is also used to make maple syrup?)

-The liquid latex is then mixed with soaps and compounds for up to 24 hours to increase its elasticity, resilience and fire resistance.
-Next, a giant standing mixer (not unlike the one you’d use to make cakes) is used to whip up giant batches of the sap, introducing air to create a foamy, elastic texture.
+The liquid latex is then mixed with soaps and additives for up to 24 hours to increase its elasticity, resilience and fire resistance.
+Next, a giant standing mixer (not unlike the one you’d use to make cakes) is used to whip up large batches of the sap, introducing air to create a foamy, elastic texture.

 Which production process is your natural latex made with?